 What is Kingfisher?

 Kingfisher was an Indian-based airline group established in 2003.
 The parent company of Kingfisher Airlines was the United Breweries Group.
-Kingfisher Airlines once held India’s second-largest share in the domestic air travel market.
-It offered premium services to travelers and was one of the most highly rated airlines.
+Kingfisher Airlines once held India’s second-largest domestic air travel market share.
+It offered premium services to travelers and was one of the most highly-rated airlines.
 Kingfisher also started its international services in 2008, with the first route connecting Bengaluru to London.

-The flights were mostly punctual with time and the food quality provided during the travel was also top-notch.
-Furthermore, if a passenger had to cancel the tickets in advance, Kingfisher provided comparatively superior services and the full refund was immediately credited back in most cases.
-Hence, Kingfisher had developed a trust in the Indian airline market.
+The flights were mostly punctual with time, and the food quality provided during the travel was also top-notch.
+Furthermore, if a passenger had to cancel the tickets in advance, Kingfisher provided comparatively superior services, and the full refund was immediately credited back in most cases.
+Hence, Kingfisher developed trust in the Indian airline market.

 What is Kingfisher Red?